 At its core, energy procurement is how a business secures its energy supply.

-In practice, it involves analysing energy usage, reviewing contract options, and making purchasing decisions based on market conditions and business priorities.
+In practice, it involves analysing energy usage, reviewing contract options, and making purchasing decisions informed by market conditions and business priorities.

 Effective procurement focuses on securing a competitive price while also considering timing, contract structure, and risk.